Skip to main content

 Dec 07, 2020

 For many people, having children and raising children is the biggest part of their life plans.
 But for some, infertility—not being able to get pregnant after a year of trying—can present major challenges for a woman, and affects all seven domains of her health.
-Douglas Fair, MD, from Huntsman Cancer Institute and fertility specialist Joe Letourneau, MD, join this episode of 7 Domains of Women's Health to discuss the options and ethics of fertility preservation.
+Douglas Fair, MD, from Huntsman Cancer Institute, and fertility specialist Joe Letourneau, MD, join this episode of 7 Domains of Women's Health to discuss the options and ethics of fertility preservation.

 Just Keep Pushing Those Buttons

-That's what we do in the fertility business.
+Just keep pushing those buttons.
+Well, that's what we do in the fertility business.
 We tell people, "Just keep pushing the button."
 It's hard, but you have to kind of leave your modesty at the door when you're talking about infertility, because we get right down to the nitty-gritty.

 For many people, maybe most, having children and raising children is the biggest part of their life plan.
 Now, not everybody.
 And it isn't maybe a baby now, but having a baby eventually or raising a family is where people came from because we were raised and we were kids and it's what we know.
 But for some people, it just doesn't happen.